Club Nacional de Football: International tours and success

-After two very successful initial decades in the domestic league of Uruguay and internationally against Argentinian clubs, Nacional became the foundation of Uruguay's first international success at the world level.
-In 1924, Nacional contributed players (Mazzali, Urdinarán, Scarone, Romano, Zibechi and Pascual Somma) for Uruguayan national team that won the first FIFA world championship at the Summer Olympics in Paris.
-Nacional also made also a substantial contribution to the Uruguayan teams at the 1928 Summer Olympics and the inaugural FIFA World Cup in 1930.
-Moreover, Nacional is the only Uruguayan club that contributed players to every Uruguay national team that has won an international tournament.
+After two very successful initial decades in the national league of Uruguay and at the regional level, Nacional became the foundation of Uruguay's first international success at the world level.
+In 1924, Nacional contributed players (Mazzali, Urdinarán, Scarone, Romano, Zibechi and Pascual Somma) for Uruguayan national representative that won the Summer Olympics in Paris.
+Nacional made also a substantial contribution to the Uruguayan teams of 1928 and 1930, Olympic and World champions respectively.
+Nacional is the only Uruguayan club that contributed players to every Uruguay national team that has won international tournaments.